 7. Wyoming Frontier Prison – Rawlins

 The Wyoming Frontier Prison was used for almost 80 years, starting in 1901.
 While the prison is filled with eerie stories, one of the most infamous urban legends surrounding it is that of the pie lady.
 A woman living in Rawlins used to bring the prisoners pies.
 Upon release, one prisoner tracked her down and killed her.
-He was then sentenced back to prison, where the prisoners took revenge into their own hands and hung him from the second floor.
+He was then sentenced back to prison, where the prisoners took revenge into their own hands and hung him from the top floor.
 Visitors still claim to catch glimpses of ghosts in the prison, which offer special haunted tours every October.